Skip to content

 Author: Jamielyn Nye

-These beef enchiladas are a crowd-pleasing Mexican dinner favorite.
-They are loaded with seasoned ground beef and cheese, covered in sauce and on your table in an hour!
+These easy beef enchiladas are a Mexican dinner favorite.
+They are made with seasoned ground beef filling and cheese then covered in enchilada sauce and baked!

 Prep Time: 15 minutes